christophergandrud/simPH/README.md

 ## Sources

+### Simulating Parameter Estimates

 For more information about simulating parameter estimates to make interpretation of results easier see:

 Licht, Amanda A. 2011. [“Change Comes with Time: Substantive Interpretation of Nonproportional Hazards in Event History Analysis.”](http://pan.oxfordjournals.org/content/19/2/227.abstract) Political Analysis 19: 227–43.

 King, Gary, Michael Tomz, and Jason Wittenberg.
 2000. [“Making the Most of Statistical Analyses: Improving Interpretation and Presentation.”](http://www.jstor.org/stable/2669316) American Journal of Political Science 44(2): 347–61.

+### Stratified Cox PH

 For more information about stratified Cox PH models (and frailties, which I am working to incorporate in future versions) see:

 Box-Steffensmeier, Janet M, and Suzanna De Boef.
 2006. [“Repeated Events Survival Models: the Conditional Frailty Model.”](http://onlinelibrary.wiley.com/doi/10.1002/sim.2434/abstract;jsessionid=28218243DD3D6E01A3D10EEE75D96675.d01t02) Statistics in Medicine 25(20): 3518–33.

+### Shortest Probability Intervals

 To learn more about shortest probability intervals (and also for the source of the code that made this possible in **simPH**) see:

-Liu, Y., Gelman, A., & Zheng, T. (2013).
-Simulation-efficient Shortest Probablility Intervals.
-Arvix. <http://arxiv.org/pdf/1302.2142v1.pdf>.
+Liu, Y., Gelman, A., & Zheng, T. (2013). ["Simulation-efficient Shortest Probablility Intervals."](http://arxiv.org/pdf/1302.2142v1.pdf) Arvix.

+### Interpreting Interactions

 For more information about interpreting interaction terms:

 Brambor, Thomas, William Roberts Clark, and Matt Golder.
-2006.
-“Understanding Interaction Models: Improving Empirical Analyses.”
-Political Analysis 14(1): 63–82.
+2006. [“Understanding Interaction Models: Improving Empirical Analyses.”](http://pan.oxfordjournals.org/content/14/1/63.abstract) Political Analysis 14(1): 63–82.

+### The Olden Days

-For an example ofhow non-proportional hazard results were often presented before **simPH** see (some of the problems I encountered in this paper were a major part of why I'm developing this package):
+For an example of how non-proportional hazard results were often presented before **simPH** see (some of the problems I encountered in this paper were a major part of why I'm developing this package):

 Gandrud, Christopher.
 2012. [“The Diffusion of Financial Supervisory Governance Ideas.”](http://www.tandfonline.com/doi/full/10.1080/09692290.2012.727362) Review of International Political Economy.

-### Future Plans
+## Future Plans
 This package is in the **early stages** of development.
 I intend to expand the quantities of interest that can be simulated and graphed for Cox PH models.
 I am also currently working on functions that can simulate and graph hazard ratios estimated from [Fine and Gray competing risks models](http://www.jstor.org/stable/2670170).

 I am also working on a way to graph hazard ratios with frailties.